Omaha and Douglas County assistance programs.

-Health and medical care in Omaha region
+Health and free medical care in Omaha region

 There are several community clinics in the county that focus on the low income and uninsured.
 Another priority is on providing free medical or dental care to students.
 While conditions will vary, in general the patient will need to pay a portion of the bill on their own, and the clinics in Douglas County will subsidize a portion of the costs as well.

 Some of the clinics are below.
 But there are other health and dental care services in Douglas County.
 Whether it is medications, immunizations, sports physicals, help with hospital or surgery costs, or information on health insurance policies, help is out there.
 As an example, find financial assistance paying hospital bills.